 Welcome to Physics!

-About 40% of our students are in the “3-2” Applied Physics program, which allows them to earn two degrees: a BS in Applied Physics from UNI and a BS in Engineering from Iowa State or Iowa.
-Over the last ten years, 100% of our “3-2” students have successfully completed the program, and now have two degrees (making them more employable than other newly minted engineers!).
+About 40% of our students are in the “3-2” dual-degree program, which allows them to earn a BS in Applied Physics from UNI and a BS in Engineering from Iowa State or Iowa in 5-6 years.
+Over the last ten years, 100% of our “3-2” students have successfully completed the program, and now have two degrees, making them more employable than other newly minted engineers.
 Most are employed in Iowa at companies like John Deere and in engineering firms.

 Students who wish to teach high school physics and physical science will learn "best practices" in our physics teaching program.
-This program is ranked in the top 10 of all programs in the US.
 Our physics teaching graduates regularly receive multiple job offers from school districts in Iowa and across the nation.

 About half of our graduates each year continue on to earn Master’s degrees and/or PhDs.
-Recent graduates have continued on at major research universities like Stanford, Maryland, Ohio State, Nebraska and Georgia Tech, to name a few.
+Recent graduates have continued on at major research universities like Maryland, Ohio State, Nebraska and Georgia Tech, to name a few.
+Their success in pursuing graduate degrees is due in part to the department's long and proud tradition of involving undergraduates in research with faculty members.
+Typically, ten students are awarded undergraduate research scholarships each summer.
+These students usually continue their research in the following academic year.

 Paul Shand, PhD